dncuug/X.PagedList/README.markdown

 # How do I use it?

-1. Install "PagedList.Mvc" via NuGet.
+1. Install "PagedList.Mvc" via NuGet - that will automatically install "PagedList" as well.
 2. In your controller code, call **ToPagedList** off of your IEnumerable/IQueryable passing in the page size and which page you want to view.
-3. Pass the result of **ToPagedList** to your view where you can enumerate over it - its still IEnumerable, but only contains a subset of the original data.
+3. Pass the result of **ToPagedList** to your view where you can enumerate over it - its still an IEnumerable, but only contains a subset of the original data.
 4. Call Html.PagedListPager, passing in the instance of the PagedList and a function that will generate URLs for each page to see a paging control.

 # Example